ourconomy/ourconomy/CONTRIBUTING.md

 If you're a web developer, you probably can skip this section.
-For newcomers I recommend to play around with the following technologies before starting with the KVM development.
+For newcomers I recommend to play around with the following technologies before starting with the ourconomy development.

 - JavaScript
 - HTML
 - CSS

 Ok, that's really really the bare minimum.
-So let's have a look at some technologies used for KVM:
+So let's have a look at some technologies used for ourconomy:

-- [CoffeeScript](http://coffeescript.org/) - that's a great alternative syntax for JS
 - [Stylus](https://learnboost.github.io/stylus/) - that's a great preprocessor for CSS
 - [React](https://facebook.github.io/react/) - it's the framework we use to build the view